msalmonse/csv2/docs/usage.md

   -barwidth              Bar width (-1 to calculate) -bezier <n>            Bézier curve smoothing, 0 means none -bg <colour>           Background colour
-  -bitmap <n>...
-Convert a list of rows or columns to a bitmap -black                 Set undefined colours to black -bold                  Set font-weight to bold -colournames           Print a list of all the colour names on it -colournameslist       Generate an image with all the colour names on it -colours <colour>...
-Colours to use for plots -colourslist           Generate an image with all the colours on it -dashed <bitmap¹>      Plots with dashed lines -dashes <n,n...>...
-List of plot dash patterns to use -dasheslist            Generate an image with all the dashes on it -debug <bitmap¹>       Add debug info
+  -black                 Set undefined colours to black -bold                  Set font-weight to bold -colours <colour>...
+Colours to use for plots -dashed <bitmap¹>      Plots with dashed lines -dashes <n,n...>...
+List of plot dash patterns to use -debug <bitmap¹>       Add debug info
   -distance <n>          Minimum distance between data points -draft [text]          Mark the chart as a draft, argument sets the text